microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/examples/v1.0-beta/Copy-MgGroupOnenoteNotebook.md

 }

 # A UPN can also be used as -UserId.
-Copy-MgUserOnenoteNotebook -UserId $userId -NotebookId $notebookId -BodyParameter $params
+Copy-MgBetaUserOnenoteNotebook -UserId $userId -NotebookId $notebookId -BodyParameter $params
 ```
-This example shows how to use the Copy-MgGroupOnenoteNotebook Cmdlet.
+This example shows how to use the Copy-MgBetaGroupOnenoteNotebook Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).